parmentelat/r2lab-obsolete/website/hardware.md

   </span>
   &nbsp; Our anechoic chamber is equipped with powerful nodes which allows to run high-level OS Linux.
 It &nbsp; enables to run many applications and advanced simulations.

-  The resources/nodes also contains **six USRP devices** distributed in a such way to cover as much area as possible of the wireless testbed.
+  The nodes also contains **six USRP devices** distributed in a such way to cover as much area as possible of the wireless testbed.
 The device details are listed below.
   <br>
   <br>
   **The [Nitos](http://nitlab.inf.uth.gr/NITlab/) X50 nodes are:**